bwsw/cs-orm/README.md

 ## Versioning

-Library has the same version as Apache CloudStack server
+Library includes the minor version which depends on CloudStack version. \
+For example 1.410.0 version depends on CloudStack 4.10

 ## License